mateuszwu/ruby-multitool/README.md

 ### Select Block

-Selects `do end` block along with the block opening and closing.
+Selects `ruby` block along with the block opening and closing.
 >command name: `ruby-multitool.selectAroundBlock`
 >
 >command title: `Ruby Multitool: Select around block you are currently in`

-Selects only what is inside the `do end` block.
+Selects only what is inside the `ruby` block.
 >command name: `ruby-multitool.selectAroundBlock`
 >
 >command title: `Ruby Multitool: Select around block you are currently in`